 METHODS: Between November 1995 and June 2007, a total of 423 gastric or esophagastric adenocarcinoma patients who did (Arm A, n = 300) or did not (Arm S, n = 123) receive radical gastrectomy followed by postoperative chemotherapy were enrolled in this retrospective analysis.
 In Arm A, monotherapy (fluoropyrimidines, n = 25), doublet (platinum/fluoropyrimidines, n = 164), or triplet regimens [docetaxel/cisplatin/5FU (DCF), or modified DCF, epirubicin/cisplatin/5FU (ECF) or modified ECF, etopside/cisplatin/FU, n = 111] were applied.
 Disease-free survival (DFS) and overall survival (OS) were compared between the two arms.
 A subgroup analysis was carried out in Arm A. A multivariate analysis of prognostic factors was conducted.

-RESULTS: Stage I, II and III cancers accounted for 9.7%, 35.7% and 54.6% of the cases, respectively, under the AJCC staging system, 7th edition.
+RESULTS: Stage I, II and III cancers accounted for 9.7%, 35.7% and 54.6% of the cases, respectively, under the American Joint Committee on Cancer (AJCC) staging system, 7th edition.
 Only 178 (42.1%) patients had more than 15 lymph nodes harvested.
 Hazard ratio estimates for Arm A compared with Arm S were 0.47 (p < 0.001) for OS and 0.59 (p < 0.001) for DFS.
 The 5-year OS rate was 52% in Arm A vs 36% in Arm S (p = 0.01); the adverse events in Arm A were mild and easily controlled.
 Ultimately, 73 patients (26.5%) who received doublet or triplet regimens switched to monotherapy with fluoropyrimidines.
 The OS and DFS did not differ between monotherapy and combination regimens, but both were statistically improved in the subgroup of patients who were switched to monotherapy with fluoropyrimidines after doublet or triplet regimens as well as patients who received ≥ 8 cycles of chemotherapy.

 CONCLUSION: In clinical practice, platinum/fluoropyrimidines with adequate treatment duration is recommended for stage II/III gastric cancer patients under the 7th edition of the AJCC staging system after curative gastrectomy with even limited lymphadenectomy.